dustinpfister/hexo_sitesource/source/_drafts/js-why-i-love-javascript.md

 I suppose you can do high level programing tasks with a low level language in some situations, but in many cases I would say that it is a kind of killing a fly with a howitzer kind of situation. when it comes to the idea of soft coding, often a language like JavaScript is an appropriate choice.

+## I like having a closer connection to how the mind works, rather than a computer.

+I seem to be going in this direction where I am more interested in how my own mind, and the minds of others work, rather than that of a computer.

+## Popularity

+## It's relation with the web

+## Cohesion with front, and back end programing

 ## High level programing is a different kind of animal, that is more fluid, and less rigid.

-## I like having a closer connection to how the mind works, rather than a computer.

-## I am getting old.